-It is so important, in fact, that I offer TWO different packages for expectant parents and parents with newborns.
-Newborn Sleep 101 will help expectant parents prepare for what to anticipate from their newborn in terms of sleep once they are here.
-With the Prenatal/Newborn Package, we will also discuss what to expect when it comes to newborn sleep, but also work closely together to ensure that your little one is getting off to a great start.
+It is so important, in fact, that I offer TWO different options for expectant parents and parents with newborns.
+The Newborn Guide will help expectant parents prepare for what to anticipate from their newborn in terms of sleep once they are here.
+If reading is not your thing or you want some more one-on-one support, the Prenatal/Newborn Package will help you get your babe off to a great start!

 One of the most important ways to get sleep off to a great start, is to practice “Eat – Play – Sleep”.
 You’ve probably heard this term tossed around but may not be totally sure what it actually means.
 Well, it’s pretty simple.
 This is the order you should ideally try to follow as you work to establish a general schedule once you’re home with your new little bundle.
 For example, when your newborn wakes up from her nap, change her, bring her out into the daylight, and give her a great feed.
 Burp her, play with her, and, keeping wake-schedules in mind, get her back down to sleep before she gets too tired.
 Do you see how we put some separation between feeding and sleeping?
 Not only does this help to minimize the associations between nursing and falling asleep (an association that is terribly hard to break as your little one gets older and begins needing you to feed throughout the night for comfort vs. for calories) but it also helps to ensure your baby is getting a full feed vs. just snacking all day.

 Why are full feeds important?